 For those who are at high risk for HIV infection, there’s a medical approach that reduces risks of contracting HIV dramatically.
 It’s called pre-exposure prophylaxis or PrEP.
 PrEP uses antiretroviral medication (usually Truvada™, a two-drug combination of tenofovir and emtricitabine) to help HIV-negative people stay negative, even if they have sex without a condom with partners whose HIV status is either positive or unknown.

 By David Martin, PhD, ABPP (Senior Director, APA Office on AIDS) June 27 is National HIV Testing Day.
 The Centers for Disease Control and Prevention (CDC) recommends that everyone between the ages of 13 and 64 be tested at least once as part of routine medical care.
-People who have vaginal or anal sex without using a condom or consistently taking Truvada (a medication that can prevent HIV infection if […]
+People who have vaginal or anal sex without […]

 By Efua Andoh (Public Interest Communications) Women and girls living with HIV in America are mothers, daughters, sisters, and friends.
 Women and girls affected by the epidemic – particularly those of color –deserve a voice and their unique needs and challenges require attention.
-In honor of National Women and Girls HIV/AIDS Awareness Day, here is a quick review of 7 things everyone should know about the impact of HIV/AIDS on […]
+In honor of National Women and Girls HIV/AIDS Awareness Day, here is […]

 By David Martin, PhD (Senior Director, APA Office on AIDS) I saw my first AIDS patient in 1983, a time when its etiology was unknown and when everyone—community members and healthcare professionals alike—was terrified about the prospects of contracting a rapidly fatal illness.
-I remember having to don a hospital gown, gloves, booties, and a mask prior to entering the isolation room where he was hospitalized to talk to him […]
+I remember having to don a hospital gown, gloves, booties, and a […]

 By David Martin, PhD (Director, APA Office on AIDS) Did you know that about 1.2 million people in the United States are living with HIV and 1 in 5 don’t know they are infected?
 June 27 is National HIV Testing Day.
-Everyone should consider getting tested for HIV – men who have sex with men (particularly ethnic minority MSM), transgender individuals, and people who have injected drugs should get tested. […]
+Everyone should consider getting tested for HIV – men who have sex with men […]